Bitcoin Volatility Time Series

 What definition of volatility does btcvol.info use?

-The standard deviation of daily returns for the preceding 30-day window.
-This is a measure of historical volatility based on past Bitcoin prices.
+The standard deviation of daily returns for the preceding 30- and 60-day windows.
+These are measures of historical volatility based on past Bitcoin prices.
 When the Bitcoin options market matures, it will be possible to calculate Bitcoin's implied volatility, which is in many ways a better measure.

 How volatile is Bitcoin relative to gold and other currencies?